Caterpillar's Slowdown Not All Due To COVID-19

 Caterpillar has stated that their new capital allocation strategy is to return substantially all of the free cash flow from the ME&T businesses to shareholders in the form of dividends and share repurchases (10-K, page 48).

 During the fireside chat, Bonfield stated that the company planned to be consistent with share repurchases throughout the business cycle.
 The company paid $4.05B for share buybacks in 2019, including an accelerated share repurchase agreement that spent $600MM on 3.5 million shares, or $142.48/share.
-In total, the company has spent nearly $10B on shares during a five year period ending in 2019, paying an average of $117.12 per share and reducing the outstanding share count by 14%.
+In total, the company has spent nearly $10B on shares during a five-year period ending in 2019, paying an average of $117.12 per share and reducing the outstanding share count by 14%.
 However, the reduced share count has not led to a significant increase in free cash flow per share.

 The company did not buy back any shares in 2016 and 2017, a period when shares were trading lower than the current share price.
 The recent accelerated purchase may also end up being near the cyclical high for the stock, but the $1B purchased during Q1 should help to average this out.